BrittleGum-BW/STEM-ArduinoBots/README.md

 # STEM Arduino Bots: OLI & QB

-Modular, open-source bipedal robots designed for education, play and accessibility (all ages and small budgets)
+Modular, open-source bipedal robots designed for education, play, and accessibility for all ages and small budgets.

 ## Contents

-- `QB/`: ZIP bundles* for QB a Cube shaped robot with chunky wheels driven by geared DC motors
+- `QB/`: ZIP bundles for QB — a cube-shaped robot with chunky wheels driven by geared DC motors.
-- `OLI/`: ZIP bundles for Ocho Lados Iguales (OLI), an eight sided robot with moving head driven by micro servo motors.
+- `OLI/`: ZIP bundles for Ocho Lados Iguales (OLI) — an eight-sided robot with a moving head driven by micro servo motors.
-- `Build-Notes/`: Build Notes on the use of sensors, motors, encoders, calibration, and so on.
+- `Build-Notes/`: Notes on sensors, motors, encoders, calibration, and other build insights.
-- `Blockly/`: Custom Blockly interface adapted from OTTOBlockly
+- `Blockly/`: Custom Blockly interface adapted from OTTOBlockly.

-Note: The ZIP bundles include STL files, parts list, and Arduino code
+> Each ZIP includes STL files, parts list, images, and Arduino/CPP code.

 ## Philosophy

-This project prioritizes modular design, and accessibility for learners and educators.
+This project prioritizes modular design and accessibility for learners, educators, and makers.
+It encourages hands-on exploration, low-cost experimentation, and reproducible builds.

 ## Getting Started

-- Download the ZIP for your robot (`QB_v1.0.zip`, `OLI_v1.0.zip`)
+1. Download the ZIP for your robot (`QB_v1.0.zip`, `OLI_v1.0.zip`)
-- Unpack and follow the internal README or manifest.
-Be Sure to download and read any material in the Build-Notes
+2. Unpack and follow the internal README or manifest
+3. Review any relevant material in `Build-Notes/`
-- Upload `.ino` files via Arduino IDE
+4. Upload `.ino` files via the Arduino IDE
-- Explore Blockly interface (optional)
+5. Explore the Blockly interface (optional)

 ## Blog

-For tutorials, updates, and philosophy: ardubots-at-bgbw.blogspot.com
+For tutorials, updates, and philosophy: [ardubots-at-bgbw.blogspot.com](http://ardubots-at-bgbw.blogspot.com)